 Rembert Dodoens who was born in the Spanish Netherlands wrote his herbal Cruydeboeck in 1554, incorporating many of the new plants the Spanish and Italians had been working with.
 It was translated into English by Henry Lyte in 1578.
 I used to accuse Gerard of plagiarizing this herbal in 1597, which is perhaps… not a fair assessment.
 After reading many more herbals of that era, I am beginning to believe that they were more like modern college textbooks in the way that each new edition adds current information to that which is already known.

-It wasn’t until the late 1800’s that the government started sending out the terrible ethnographers who compiled the bulk of the information about Indigenous plant use that white anthropologists cite these days, which coincides with when a lot of these plants entered the American pharmacopeia as well.
+It was not until the late 1800s that the US government started sending out the terrible ethnographers who compiled the bulk of the information about Indigenous plant use that gets thrown around these days.
+Those ethnographies were full of bias and prejudice and should not be used as references.

-The truth of the matter is that we will never know how much knowledge taken from the Indigenous people of the Americas and those who colonized their land.
-To do that people who know both systems would have to sort it all out.
-I can pick a European herb that has been incorrectly cited out of a text, but I don’t know enough to be able to tell you if the uses a text attribute to Indigenous knowledge are genuine, or some nonsense made up by anthropologists.
+To extract any truth from those documents would require that people who know both systems would work together on a vast project.
+I can tell someone if a plant was used in the western European materia medica and in what context, but I don’t know enough to be able to tell you if the uses a text attributes to Indigenous people are genuine, or some nonsense made up by white missionaries and anthropologists.
 A Meskwaki friend and I started this project once, but we gave up, it’s too big for two people.

 [i] Peters, Paula.
 ‘A Man without a Tribe: The True Story of Squanto’.
 Cape Cod Times, 19 November 2020. https://www.capecodtimes.com/in-depth/news/2020/11/19/tisquantum-squanto-wampanoag-translator-true-story/6261368002/.